purescript-polyform/polyform/README.md

 The whole library is an extension over well known `Applicative` validation strategy which gives us the ability to collect all errors (from a single "step") not only first one like it is in case of monadic approach to validation. `Applicative` also gives us parallelism "for free".
 It should not be a surprise that half of the library is built on top of the `V` type from `purescript-validation`.
 Another half is built on top of really similar type `R` (aka `Report`) defined here.

-I think that even more interesting situation is when we have both `Applicative` and  `Category` instances.
-The second one can somewhat replace missing `Monad` and we can build up on the results from previous steps.
+I think that hugely undervalued class in the context of validation is `Category` (and `Semigroupoid`).
+This library explores extensively types which provide both `Applicative` and  `Category` instances. `Category` in the context of validation can somewhat replace missing `Monad` - we can stack validators and build up some results by combining and validating parital results from previous steps.
 All validators and parsers types have both of them.

 Here we have a simple example of a chain which contains some ready to use validators taken from `purescript-polyform-validators` which demonstrates this idea: